jackboberg/spife/docs/getting-started.md

 }
 ```

 For now, all of our views simply return the string "hello world".
-Knork will
+Spife will
 handle turning this into a `content-type: text/plain, 200 OK` response.
 Let's
 edit this so that we have more functional views, starting with `viewPackage`: